-HP says Veer and TouchPad updates will continue, Pre 3 to see a "limited" launch [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+HP says Veer and TouchPad updates will continue, Pre 3 to see a "limited" launch [UPDATED]Alex Wagner - Editorial Director of News and Content

 There have been a lot of questions surrounding webOS and devices like the Veer, TouchPad, and Pre 3 ever since HP announced that it was "discontinuing operations" on webOS hardware effective Q4 2011.
 Today Stephen DeWitt, SVP and general manager of webOS, took to the phone to answer some of those mysteries in an interview with the folks at All Things D. Concerning HP's currently available webOS devices, DeWitt said that both the Veer and TouchPad will see further updates.
 The exec didn't go into any further detail than that, but he did say that the Veer will continue to be sold.